J3RN/game-of-evolution/README.md

 - Individuals can eat any other individuals, in accordance with their DNA.
 - Individuals have a size (1 - 10, inclusive).
 Individuals can only eat other individuals that are smaller than them.
     - TODO: Hitpoints?
-- Individuals have a speed, but it is not currently used.
-    - TODO: Make it do something
-- TODO: Memory system?

 ### Game

 - The game will end only by one of the following:
     - All individuals are dead
-    - The maximum time (30 seconds) have expired
 - The game starts with:
-    - 20 species
+    - 10 species
-    - 600 individuals (30 per species)
+    - 500 individuals (50 per species)

 ## Development